CSI-Eduardo-Pinera/CSI-Python-2021/Modules/Module1/Module1.md

 What is the difference between a git commit and a git push?

- - Answer:

 What is the difference between a pull, and an upstream pull?

- - Answer:
+ - Answer: When you pull a repository, you are updating your locl copy with any changes that have been made on the remote version.
+A upstream pull represents the repository you've forked.

 What part of these instructions was unclear or incomplete?

- - Answer:
+ - Answer: None.

 Type down any class notes below this sentence: